consensusnetworks/casimir/infrastructure/cdk/README.md

-# Welcome to your CDK TypeScript project
+# Casimir CDK

-This is a blank project for TypeScript development with CDK.
+TypeScript infrastructure-as-code with CDK.

+## Configuration

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tells the CDK Toolkit how to execute the Casimir app.

 ## Useful commands